 is factored into your overall GPA.

-with the employment authorization printed on the last page.
+the employment authorization printed on the last page.
 IMPORTANT: You may NOT begin work until you have received the new I-20 with work authorization.

-Warning: Do not ignore any deadline or deliverables assigned by your professor required for
+- Warning: Do not ignore any deadline or deliverables assigned by your professor required for

 your grade.
 You must comply with all requirements to earn a grade.
 You cannot graduate